Fed: Faster rate hikes are likely if inflation stays high

 Most analysts expect Fed officials to raise that forecast at their next meeting, in mid-March, to reflect the acceleration of consumer prices.
 Inflation has reached its highest pace in four decades, hammering household budgets and wiping out the benefit of rising wages.

 Fed officials are expected to raise their benchmark short-term rate several times this year beginning in March.
+But economists have increasingly suggested that the Fed has waited too long to unleash its inflation-fighting tools.

+“The Fed is behind the curve,” said James Orlando, senior economist at TD Economics.
+“It needs to catch up, which will hopefully cool some of the inflationary froth.”

 At a news conference after their Jan.
-26 meeting, Powell said the Fed would have “humility” and be “nimble” in its rate decisions.
-How quickly the policymakers raise rates, he added, would depend partly on how inflation and unemployment evolve.

-Powell also said then that Fed policymakers are “of a mind to raise the federal funds rate at the March meeting, assuming that conditions are appropriate for doing so.”
+26 meeting, Powell said Fed officials would have “humility” and be “nimble” in their rate decisions.
+He also said then that the policymakers are “of a mind to raise the federal funds rate at the March meeting, assuming that conditions are appropriate for doing so.”

+A number of Fed officials have acknowledged recently that inflation has proved worse than they expected.
+And the minutes of the January meeting noted that officials “remarked that recent inflation readings had continued to significantly exceed the (Fed’s) longer-run goal and elevated inflation was persisting longer than they had anticipated.”

+The minutes also underscored a point Powell made at his news conference last month: With the economy growing at a healthy clip and with unemployment at just 4%, the Fed can raise rates at a much faster pace this time than it did in 2015-2018, when it carried out no more than four hikes each year.